adriandarian/spectra/SECURITY.md

 ### Token Storage

-md2jira does not provide encrypted credential storage.
+spectra does not provide encrypted credential storage.
 Users are responsible for:

 - Securing their `.env` files
 - Using system keychain or secret managers in CI/CD environments